vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 (1997), 76–88, Vol. II.3, 86–96.

-2005 The Role of Can. ḍa in the Early History of the Pāśupata Cult and the Image on the Mathurā Pillar dated Gupta Year 61. in: IIJ 48 (2005), 207–222.
+2005 The Role of Caṇḍa in the Early History of the Pāśupata Cult and the Image on the Mathurā Pillar dated Gupta Year 61. in: IIJ 48 (2005), 207–222.

-2007 The Sam. skāravidhi: A Manual on the Transformatory Rite of the
+2007 The Saṁskāravidhi: A Manual on the Transformatory Rite of the

-Lakulīśa–Pāśupatas. in: Goodall, Dominic & Andr´e Padoux (eds.), M´elanges tantriques `a la m´emoire d’H´el`ene Brunner, Pondich´ery. pp. 27–48.
+Lakulīśa–Pāśupataṣin: Goodall, Dominic & Andr´e Padoux (eds.), M´elanges tantriques `a la m´emoire d’H´el`ene Brunner, Pondich´ery. pp. 27–48.

 2013 How to Behave like a Bull?
-New Insight into the Origin and Religious Practices of Pāśupatas. in: IIJ 56 (2013), 101–131.
+New Insight into the Origin and Religious Practices of Pāśupataṣin: IIJ 56 (2013), 101–131.

 Ackermann, Hans Christoph